 In the final seven days in residential addiction treatment, you should expect the following…

 In the last 7 days, if not earlier, if your provider includes it, you should be planning out measures for relapse prevention, and aftercare supports.

-You’ll be helped, in this way, back towards your life outside residential care and will provide opportunities in advance for you to plan your support against any addictive triggers which, by now, you should be aware of.
+You’ll be helped, in this way, back towards your life outside residential care and give an opportunity for you to plan supports in advance, for addictive triggers you've identified during treatment.

 People who are serious about their long term recovery will benefit from inpatient clinic treatment.

 They’ve run the gamut of various ways to quite their addiction but have failed each time, but know that they can quit if only they had the help and support.